Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > Bittorrent was surely successful in this: it forced the media industry to think harder.
 In the light of the Bittorrent ecosystem, it simply wasn’t going to be possible to charge users to re-purchase all their music in MP3 format the same way they taxed users who wanted to transfer from vinyl to cassette to CD.
 In spite of ever more sophisticated copy protection technologies, ‘revenue protection’ service offerings and showcase trials and punishments, what actually happened as a result of this grand showdown between entrenched interests and technology wielded by the masses was not the victory of one side or the other, but the emergence of something totally different and radically better.
 In short, the whole concept of “the file” disappeared from sight and we watched the rebirth of old media in a new and better form (e.g. Spotify and Netflix) and the emergence of new media (e.g. YouTube and Instagram) all with experience-oriented value propositions and business models.

 Consumers are more than willing to pay a small subscription fee for the convenience of modern streaming services.
-By comparison, tracking down legitimate Torrents for individual albums and then importing them into a music library seems manual and hopelessly antiquated.
+By comparison, tracking down malware-free Torrents for individual albums and then importing them into a music library now seems manual and antiquated.

 (Side note: most of the torrenting today is video, which makes sense.
 Video is splintered across many relatively high-cost subscription services: Netflix, HBO, Hulu, soon Disney.
-Many countries don't have licensing deals to have this content available on day 1, so torrenting is the only way to get simultaneous access with others across the Internet and take part in global conversations about new media.
+Many countries don't have licensing deals to have this content available on day 1, so torrenting is the only way to get simultaneous access with others across the Internet.
 And yet, content producers don't care about this as much as they did for music, for good reason: digital piracy serves as a kind of price discrimination.
 Wealthier consumers are willing to pay streaming services for on-demand, cross-device convenience.
 Poorer users self-select into online piracy—they likely wouldn't be paying consumers at the higher price point anyway, but still evangelize the shows.
 We see the [same phenomenon](https://arstechnica.com/gaming/2017/09/eu-study-finds-piracy-doesnt-hurt-game-sales-may-actually-help/) with gaming.
 That said, because of the bandwidth-intensiveness of video torrenting, BitTorrent still comprises some [20% of all online upstream traffic](https://motherboard.vice.com/en_us/article/d3q45v/bittorrent-usage-increases-netflix-streaming-sites), which skews significantly higher in the poorest parts of the world.)

 Make no mistake: the digital piracy revolution moved industries.
 It forced them to improve their experience and cater to a digital-first world.
 The companies who didn't are now footnotes in history.
 Those that did adapt will build the media dynasties of the next decade.

 ## The lesson of P2P file sharing
 P2P file sharing changed our relationship with media.
-So what should we take away?
+So what should we take away from this?
 Is the story that young people successfully revolted against copyright and intellectual property laws?
 Should we take its ideologues, like the [Swedish Pirate Party](https://en.wikipedia.org/wiki/Pirate_Party_(Sweden)), at their word?

 Of course not.

 The file sharing revolution was not fundamentally about ideology—few of its veterans are still committed to piracy today.
 The real reason why it happened was simple opposition to a rule that was in place.
-That rule was: all music must be purchased and consumed via disc jackets in stores for $20 a pop.
+The rule of:  music must be purchased and consumed via CDs in stores for $20 a pop.
 You can't rip it, you can't download it, you can't share it—you can only consume it with the industry's say so.

+## CLEAN THIS UP LATER ^

 People hated this rule.
 So they broke it.
 And P2P protocols enabled this great, overwhelming mob of rulebreakers to show the world the way they thought music ought to work.

 Today, music works that way.
-No matter where you are, by doing a search and double clicking, you can listen to any song ever created.
+No matter where you are, by doing a search and double clicking, you can listen to almost any song ever created.

-Simon Morris claims that this was the principal raison d'être of decentralized networks.
-They allow the rules to be broken.
+Simon Morris claims this was the raison d'être of decentralized networks.
+They allowed the rules to be broken.
 And when a rule is opposed widely and strongly enough, people will build the technology to break that rule, and that technology will spread.

 Why did ICOs need to be decentralized?
 If it's correct that they were like penny stocks, why couldn't we have just had the same "ICO bubble" taking place via pink sheets?
 To Simon Morris, the answer is obvious—because ICOs were not just about the chance to invest in speculative projects, they were also about breaking rules: the rules around capital formation.